twixlyhq/extensions/README.md

 ### `dialogs.selectMultipleAssets(options)`

-Counterpart of `selectMultipleEntries` for assets.
+Counterpart of `selectMultipleitems` for assets.
 A `itemTypes` option is not available.

 _Since v3.1.0_